leanprover/fp-lean/functional-programming-lean/src/hello-world/cat.md

 There is no danger of running out of stack space while calling `dump` because the recursive call happens as the very last step in the function, and its result is returned directly rather than being manipulated or computed with.
 This kind of recursion is called _tail recursion_, and will be described in more detail later in this book.
-Because the compiled code does not need to retain any state, the Lean compiler can compile the recursive call as a jump.
+Because the compiled code does not need to retain any state, the Lean compiler can compile the recursive call to a jump.

 If `feline` only redirected standard input to standard output, then `dump` would be sufficient.
 However, it also needs to be able to open files that are provided as command-line arguments and emit their contents.